Mississippi Gulf Coast Lawyers for Car Accident Injuries

 - Do not admit fault.
 This could present problems for you later.
 It’s OK to see if the other driver and passengers are OK, but in general, keep conversations with them to a minimum.

 - Write down the names and phone numbers of the other driver, passengers, and witnesses.
 Exchange names, addresses, license numbers, car tag numbers, the insurer’s name, phone number, and policy number with the other driver.
-Record the names and contact information from as many witnesses as possible.
+Record the names of witnesses if possible.

 - Take photos of the accident scene.
 Take pictures of the cars from multiple angles.
 Also take photos of the road or highway including skid marks and the road conditions.
-Take pictures of the general scene.
 You can take video if you want.
-You can document any evidence of the accident that seem relevant.
-Using your mobile phone to document the accident and scene is fine.

 - Record what you remember.
 This may be difficult if you’re in shock, but try to get as much down as you can while it is fresh in your mind.
 Ask the other passengers and witnesses what happened, if possible.